timescale/docs/promscale/visualize-data/jaeger.md

 and visualizes traces from Promscale.

 <highlight type="note">
-For Jaeger to visualize traces in Promscale.
-You need Jaeger Query of version `1.30` or above.
+For Jaeger to visualize traces in Promscale. you must be running Jaeger Query version 1.30 or higher.
 </highlight>

 <procedure>